-A 1, 6 mile walking way along the banks of Seine following the enamelled plaques depicting the paintings of landscapers and impressionnist painters.
+A 1, 6 mile walking way along the banks of Seine following the enamelled plates depicting the paintings of impressionnist painters.

 On the banks of the Seine, Bougival nestles in the bottom of the Drionne valley between the Louveciennes hillside and the Jonchère hillside, classified as a "hill of the impressionists".
 This village still retains all the charm of the Belle Epoque today.
 In the 19th century, impressionist and landscape painters came to Bougival to capture the tones of these landscapes that they were able to restore so well.
 Follow the signs depicting their paintings to the very spot where they were made.